 So if you are in a noisy workshop with a background noise of 110dB and you are wearing earmuffs with an NNR rating of 30.
 Then your ears will actually only be exposed to 110dB-30NNR=80 decibels of sound.
 This is well within the safe limits.
 Good ear defenders will have an NNR in the range 15-30.

-Below is a list of some of the features you should consider when you are buying your woodworking ear defenders
+Below is a list of some features you should consider when you are buying your woodworking ear defenders

 Each piece of damage to your hearing is unnoticeable at the time it happens.
-But as more and more damage is done to the hearing, it starts to become more noticeable, and the damage accumulates.
-This is why your children can hear the TV fine, but some older people are always turning the volume up and down!
+But as more and more damage is done to the hearing, it becomes more noticeable, and the damage accumulates.
+Therefore, your children can hear the TV fine, but some older people are always turning the volume up and down!

 Anyone who is exposed to loud noise regularly will have worse hearing.
 For instance, hunters, and of course, people who use noisy woodworking tools!

 Hearing need not be a problem.
 If you wear ear protection when using woodworking tools, it will keep your hearing working well.
-Looking after your ears is not difficult to do and is relatively inexpensive.
+Looking after your ears is easy to do and is relatively inexpensive.

-Your ears have not evolved to cope with loud noises, as in nature, it is quite rare to be exposed to deafening sounds.
+Your ears have not developed to cope with loud noises, as in nature, it is quite rare to be exposed to deafening sounds.
 This means that you have to protect your hearing.

 You do not want to end up with hearing like mine in a few years’ time, where you need to raise the TV’s volume because you cannot hear what the actors are saying, only to have to turn it down again when music comes on because it seems to be too loud.

-Wearing good ear muffs when working with wood is not difficult!
+Wearing good ear muffs when working with wood is easy!
 Anybody can take this action.
 Earmuffs are not expensive and a good pair should last you many years.

-You should now know enough about hearing protection and the features available to be able to make the right choice for what is needed when woodworking.
+You should now know enough about hearing protection and the features available to make the right choice for what is needed when woodworking.
 Below are my recommendations for ear (and eye) protection that you should be using.

-I have tried to pick items to suit everyone’s budget and for different types of projects that you may be working on.
+I have tried to pick items to suit everyone’s budget and for different projects that you may be working on.
 For most woodworking tasks, earmuffs and eye goggles should be enough safety equipment.
-However when working on a building site, or using a very powerful tool that produces a large number of wood splinters, then you may need a hard hat, or a full faceguard as well
+However, when working on a building site, or using a powerful tool that produces many wood splinters, then you may need a hard hat, or a full faceguard as well.

-Choose one of my recommendations below, and you will be getting an excellent, long-lasting item of safety equipment
+Choose one of my recommendations below, and you will get an excellent, long-lasting item of safety equipment.

 Yes!
-In reality, you should always use a mask or respirator when working with wood.
+In reality, always use a mask or respirator when working with wood.
 This reduces the chances of you developing respiratory problems and types of cancer later in your life.

-The various types of masks offer protection ranging from nearly 100% down to almost none whatsoever.
+The various masks offer protection ranging from nearly 100% down to almost none.
 Cheap paper masks provide next to no protection from small airborne particles.
 To full-face respirators with P100 filters, which can remove over 99.9% of particles as small as 3 microns.

 Dust masks can be worn for filtering out nob-toxic dust and particles when carrying out tasks like mowing, gardening, and anything that kicks up a lot of dust particles.
 These are not approved by NIOSH (National Institute for Occupational Safety and Health of the U. S. Department of Health) approved and offered little protection against gases, vapours, and hazardous dust.